ryankarlos/ryankarlos.github.io/_posts/2017-08-18-house-prices-regression.md

 '''
 ```

-We can see certain variables 'PoolQC', 'MiscFeature', 'Alley', 'Fence', 'FireplaceQu' with a high proportion of
+We can see certain variables `PoolQC`, `MiscFeature`, `Alley`, `Fence`, `FireplaceQu` with a high proportion of
 missing values.
 Variables concerning Garage and Basmement also account for less than 5% missing values.
 We need to
 inspect these categorical variables in more detail to determine if these are indeed 'missing values' or labelled
 NaN because of an absence of a feature eg. garage, fence, alley etc.For the latter case, we need to set the NaN
 values to 'None'.

-Grouping all categorical variables with NaN values.
+Grouping all categorical variables with `NaN` values.
 Variables belonging to similar categories have been grouped
 together for comparison e.g. Basement, MasVnr, Garage etc. Non-categorical variables have also been included
 (e.g Pool Area, MasVnrArea) if they help in deciding if the NaN in categorical variable of the same category
 need to be set to None or dropped.
 If PoolQC is NaN and PoolArea is 0 it is highly likely that the NaN means an